Helping quiet children

 There are lots of things you can try:

-- Try not to put pressure on your child to talk.
+- Try not to put pressure on the child to talk.
 Children often talk most when we take the pressure off.
 Be positive about any way they try to communicate, even if it’s just a glance, a gesture, or offering an object to another child.
 This way you can show them that you’re valuing what they’re saying, even if they’re not using words at this stage.

 Useful reading